REGnosys/rune-docs/website/drr-site/using-drr/drr-structure.md

 | DRR structure | DRR structure | "How the data in DRR is organized."

-## DRR structure / Where DRR lives
+## DRR structure – where DRR lives

-The [DRR codebase](https://ui.rosetta-technology.io/workspaces/read-only-digital-regulatory-reporting?view=textual&topPanel=true) is contained in five key areas:
+The [DRR codebase](https://ui.rosetta-technology.io/workspaces/read-only-digital-regulatory-reporting?view=textual&topPanel=true) is contained in six key areas: